MicrosoftDocs/power-platform/power-platform/developer/cli/introduction.md

     ```
 > [!NOTE]
 > - Currently, Microsoft Power Platform CLI is supported only on Windows 10 and Windows 11.
-> - Power Platform Tools for Visual Studio Code, and works on Windows 10, Windows 11, Linux, and MacOS.
+> - Power Platform Tools for Visual Studio Code, and works on Windows 10, Windows 11, Linux, and macOS.

 ## Successful installation